MicrosoftDocs/bot-docs/articles/overview-how-bot-framework-works.md

 ### Build with the Bot Service

 The Azure Bot Service provides an integrated environment purpose-built for bot development.
-You can write a bot in C# or Node.js, connect, test, deploy and manage it from your web broweser with no separate editor or source control required.
+You can write a bot in C# or Node.js, connect, test, deploy and manage it from your web browser with no separate editor or source control required.
 For simple bots, you can instantiate an instance of a service without writing code at all.

 ### Build with the SDK